-Often, the business organization is reluctant to take on the role of Product Owner, leaving IT to fill the role.
-Since the rest of the Scrum team is already on the technical side, this can result in bias toward technically strong solutions that may not satisfy user and business needs.
+Often, the business is reluctant to own the role of Product Owner, leaving IT to fill the role.
+Since the rest of the Scrum team is already technical, this can result in technically strong solutions that may not satisfy user and business needs.

 Product Owner taking on technical team member tasks

 It’s so tempting to want to help during crunch times.
-There are two main reasons why it is inadvisable to for the Product Owner to take on tasks of the development team:
+But there are two main reasons why it is inadvisable to for the Product Owner to take on team tasks:

 Accepting work that doesn’t meet the definition of “done”

-- Manipulating velocity – The Product Owner must resist the temptation to accept incomplete work or give “partial credit” for an almost done story in order to increase the velocity.
+- Manipulating velocity – Resist the pressure to accept incomplete work for an almost-done story just to increase the velocity.

-- Using velocity to compare teams or for individual performance evaluation – Velocity is a based on story points, and every team defines story points to be what works for them – one team might use 1-10, another team might use 1k-10k.
-Comparing teams based on an arbitrary measure is never a valid comparison.
-Again, you want a team to be consistent in the number of their story points they can complete in a sprint.
-The actual number is irrelevant.
+- Using velocity to compare teams or for individual performance evaluation – Velocity is a based on story points, and every team defines story points differently.
+Comparing teams based on an arbitrary measure simply doesn’t make sense.

 So now you know.
 If you’ve been thinking about getting into Scrum, or if your organization is looking to build a Scrum team, check out the role of Product Owner.
 Understanding the ins and outs of this vital and often-misinterpreted role will help your organization take better advantage of Scrum.